shahaj90/next-fullstack-accounts-dashboard/README.md

-# Next.js Full Stack Dashboard
+# Next.js Full Stack Accounts Dashboard

 This is a full-stack Next.js application featuring a dashboard with authentication, authorization, and a database.
 It is built with the following technologies: